umarazizdev/Flutter-Ecommerce-App/README.md

 - **Product Listings:** Browse through a variety of products with detailed information and images.

-- **Shopping Cart:** Add products to the shopping cart and manage items before making a purchase.

-- **User Authentication:** Secure user authentication for personalized shopping experiences.

-- **Order Tracking:** Keep track of your orders and their status.

 ## Screenshots

 ![Splash Screen](assets/images/1.jpg)

 *Caption for Splash Screen*

 ![Product Listing](assets/images/2.jpg)

 *Caption for Product Listing*

 ## Getting Started